mecid/mecid.github.io/_posts/2025-07-01-glassifying-toolbars-in-swiftui.md

 SwiftUI introduced the new ToolbarSpacer type allowing us to split toolbar items and place the space between them.
 You can apply fixed or flexible spacing between toolbar items.

 ![glassy-toolbar](/public/glassy-toolbar-2.png)

+ Today, we learned how to make our toolbars supporting the new Liquid Glass design language.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!